Plan B (musician): 2017–2018: Heaven Before All Hell Breaks Loose

-On 18 May 2017, Drew released his first single in 5 years titled "In the Name of Man" and announced that he had been in the studio recording an album via Twitter.
+On 18 May 2017, Drew released his first single in five years, titled "In the Name of Man", and announced that he had been in the studio recording an album.
 The album, Heaven Before All Hell Breaks Loose, was released on 13 April 2018.
 He said in an interview that this album is less hip-hop orientated than his first two albums "....because I feel that I'm not being honest with myself if I'm living the high life and I'm trying to rap about the other side of things".
 Drew said that he had taken time off from the music industry to focus on fatherhood, and also to connect with friends and family he says he felt alienated from after the release of Ill Manors.
-"I felt spiritually lost at the end of Ill Manors.
-I hadn't seen my family, really, since 2009.
-Certain friendships were just completely dissolving.
-I'd always felt like I was fighting to be taken seriously, fighting for recognition, and suddenly I had it all, and I thought, 'Shit, I've got nothing to fight for.'"